mi8rc/engine/README.md

 # NURBS FPS Game Engine

 A complete First-Person Shooter game engine that uses **ONLY NURBS surfaces** for all geometry rendering, with lighting and collision detection support.
-Includes a Python map editor similar to Roblox Studio.
+Includes a Python map editor similar to hammer.

 ## 🚨 IMPORTANT: NO POLYGONS!